 But weekends rock, anyway.
 No more work for two whole days!
 No alarm clocks for two whole days!
 Two whole lazy mornings with lots of time for fun breakfasts!

-Anyway, here’s the recipe.
-Oh, and these are great with syrup, but we also love them with the harvest peach jam I made all the way back in August.
-Oh summer, I miss you.
+We love these just with plain ‘ol syrup, but we also love them with the harvest peach jam I made all the way back in August.
+Oh summer, I miss you sometimes.

-Fluffy pancakes with the warm spices of cinnamon, ginger, nutmeg, and cloves.
-Top with whipped cream and cinnamon for the perfect breakfast treat!
+Fluffy pancakes get the gingerbread treatment!
+Brown sugar, molasses, cinnamon, ginger … yum.
+Top with whipped cream and cinnamon for the perfect breakfast treat.

 - 1 1/2 teaspoons baking powder